A great evening with Outstanding in the Field for Farm to Table Dining!

 This post contains sponsored content brought to you by Outstanding In The Field.
 We were invited guests, but all opinions presented here are 100% our own.
 For further information please see our Disclaimer page.

-This is the question that Outstanding In The Field founder Jim Deneven asked in 1999 when he decided to host a dinner party in the middle of his brother’s orchard and bring the chef and diners out of the restaurant and into the field.
+This is the question that Outstanding In The Field founder Jim Deneven asked in 1999 when he decided to host a dinner party in the middle of his brother’s orchard.
+He decided to bring the chef and diners out of the restaurant and into the field.
 Now 17 years later, Outstanding In The Field has traveled to all 50 states and even crossed the ocean to bring chefs out of the kitchen to events in fields as far flung as Japan.

 Traveling around to events in a vintage bus, the Outstanding In The Field crew keeps a busy schedule with multiple events a week, bringing an outdoor kitchen and their signature long table and hosting a fine dining event that is unique and very memorable.